McMurdo Sound: Pollution

-More than 50 years of continuous operation of the United States and New Zealand bases on Ross Island have left pockets of severe pollution in McMurdo Sound's.
+More than 50 years of continuous operation of the United States and New Zealand bases on Ross Island have left pockets of severe pollution in McMurdo Sound.
 Until 1981, McMurdo Station residents simply towed their garbage out to the sea ice and let nature take its course.
 The garbage sank to the sea floor when the ice broke up in the spring, according to news reports.

 A 2001 survey of the seabed near McMurdo revealed 15 vehicles, 26 shipping containers, and 603 fuel drums, as well as some 1,000 miscellaneous items dumped on an area of some 20 ha.
-Findings by scuba divers were reported in the State of the Environment Report, a New Zealand sponsored study.
+Findings by scuba divers were reported in the State of the Environment Report, a New Zealand-sponsored study.

-The study by the government agency Antarctica New Zealand revealed that decades of daily pumping thousands of gallons of raw sewage from 1,200 summer residents into the sound had fouled Winter Quarters Bay, the harbor at McMurdo.
+The study by the government agency Antarctica New Zealand revealed that decades of pumping thousands of gallons of raw sewage from 1,200 summer residents into the sound had fouled Winter Quarters Bay.
 The pollution ended in 2003 when a $5 million waste treatment plant went online.
 Other documented bay water contaminants include leakage from an open dump at the station.
 The dump introduced heavy metals, petroleum compounds, and chemicals into the water.

 A study by the Australian Institute of Marine Science found that anti-fouling paints on the hulls of icebreakers are polluting McMurdo Sound.
 Such paints kill algae, barnacles, and other marine life that adhere to ship hulls.
 Scientists found that samples taken from the ocean floor contained high levels of tributyltin (TBT), a component of the anti-fouling paints.
-"The levels are close to the maximum, you will find anywhere, apart from ship grounding sites", said Andrew Negri of the institute.
+"The levels are close to the maximum you will find anywhere, apart from ship grounding sites", said Andrew Negri of the institute.

 Ships, aircraft, and land-based operations in McMurdo Sound all present hazards of oil spills or fuel leaks.
-For instance, in 2003, the build-up of two years of difficult ice conditions blocked the U.S. tanker MV Richard G. Matthiesen from reaching the harbor at McMurdo Station, despite the assistance of icebreakers.
-Instead shore workers rigged a temporary 5.6 km fuel line over the ice pack to discharge the ship's cargo.
+For instance, in 2003, the build-up of two years of difficult ice conditions blocked the U.S. tanker MV Richard G. Matthiesen from reaching the harbour at McMurdo Station, despite the assistance of icebreakers.
+Instead, shore workers rigged a temporary 5.6 km fuel line over the ice pack to discharge the ship's cargo.
 The ship pumped more than 23 e6L of fuel to storage facilities at McMurdo.

 Officials balance the potential for fuel spills inherent in such operations against the critical need to keep McMurdo Station supplied with oil.
-A fuel tank spill in an unrelated onshore incident in 2003 spilled roughly 25000 L of Diesel fuel at a helicopter pad at McMurdo Station.
+A fuel tank spill in an unrelated onshore incident in 2003 spilt roughly 25000 L of Diesel fuel at a helicopter pad at McMurdo Station.
 The 1989 grounding of the Argentinean ship Bahía Paraíso and subsequent spillage of 640000 L of oil into the sea near the Antarctic Peninsula showed the environmental hazards inherent in supply missions to Antarctica.

 Zoologist Clive Evans from Auckland University described McMurdo's harbor as "one of the most polluted harbors in the world in terms of oil", according to a 2004 article by the New Zealand Herald.